|•Seine River Cruises »||• Moulin Rouge »|

 For those interested in history, some of the most popular day trips from Paris are the D-Day Tours of the Normandy beaches.

 No, really.
-We know it seems like self-promotion, but sixteen years of culinary adventures in Paris has resulted in a guide that is useful to any visitor to Paris interested in food.
+We know it seems like shameless self-promotion, but seventeen years of culinary adventures in Paris has resulted in a guide that is useful to any visitor to Paris interested in food.

 It teaches you all about the iconic foods of France — truffles, foies gras, even butter and oysters — and talks about the best places to find the best food in Paris.